Let Oomnitza be your single source of truth!

 Tip

-You can modify or amend any of the above presets by referring to the RFPIO API Documentation.
+Yo modify the presets refer to the RFPIO API Documentation.

 Unleash the power of Oomnitza